arzwa/MultilocusIsland/docs/draft-hapdip2.md

 merely ask how the genetic architecture of local adaptation affects observable patterns of adaptive differentiation.

+### Effect of an additive polygenic barrier on a focal selected locus

 ![
+Polygenic barriers can protect recessive alleles from swamping.
+The top and bottom rows show the case of a completely recessive ($h=1$) and completely dominant ($h=0$) locally adaptative variant with homozygous effect
+$s_f$ respectively.
-Effect of an additive polygenic barrier of strength $Ls$ on the equilibrium at a focal unlinked locus.
-The top and bottom rows show the case of a completely recessive ($h=1$) and completely dominant ($h=0$) locally adaptative variant with homozygous effect $s_f$ respectively.
-The left column shows the expected equilibrium frequencies of the locally beneficial allele at the focal locus (heavy lines) and at a locus in the additive background polygenic barrier (transparent lines) for increasing strength of migration.
+The left column shows the expected equilibrium frequencies of the locally beneficial allele at the focal locus (heavy lines) and at a locus in the additive background polygenic barrier (transparent lines) for increasing strength of migration and for different strengths of selection against the additive nbackground ($Ls$).
 The black line shows the single locus prediction (i.e. in the absence of the additive polygenic barrier).
-The right column shows the associated allele frequency distributions at equilibrium for the focal locus when selection (at the focal locus) is six times as strong as migration.
+The middle and right columns show the associated allele frequency distributions at equilibrium for the focal locus when selection (at the focal locus, $s_f$) is four, respectively six, times as strong as migration ($m$).
 ](/home/arthur_z/vimwiki/build/img/2023-06-07/focallocus.svg){#fig:focal}

 Firstly, we ask to what extent the equilibrium differentiation at a single focal locus is affected by LD with a barrier of some strength.
 In particular, single locus theory indicates a strong effect of dominance on the ability to maintain local adaptation for a given migration rate.
-For instance, as already remarked by @haldane1930VI, a single recessive locus conferring local adaptation is rather sensitive to swamping unless its selective effect is relatively large (at least $4m$ in an infinite population).
+For instance, as already remarked by @haldane1930VI, a single recessive allele conferring local adaptation is rather sensitive to swamping unless its selective effect is relatively large (at least $4m$ in an infinite population).
 However, in the more plausible case where local adaptation has at least a